dutykh/FlowReconstruct/README.md

 ## Components & Workflow

 **New in the latest version:**
+- **Periodicity enforcement:** The scripts now ensure periodicity at x=0 and x=L for η(x) and φ(x) in the data and mesh.
+Endpoints are added if missing, and their values are synchronized to enforce periodicity.
+- **Mesh smoothing and optimization:** The mesh generation script (`mesh_domain.py`) now applies built-in Gmsh mesh optimization (Netgen optimizer) after mesh generation, improving mesh quality for FEM solvers.
+- **Improved gradient diagnostics:** After solving, the script computes and prints both the maximum and L2 norm of the quantity u_y - v_x over the domain for diagnostic purposes.
+- **Enhanced plotting:** The colorbar for u_y - v_x plots now displays min/max values for more informative visualization.
 - After solving the Laplace equation, the script automatically plots the potential Φ(x, y) and both velocity components (u, v) as scalar fields over the domain.
 - The script now extracts, plots, and saves the horizontal and vertical velocity components along the free surface to CSV files: `solution/u_free_surface.csv` and `solution/v_free_surface.csv`.